Freedom in the World

 Federal law guarantees trade unions the right to organize and engage in collective bargaining.
 The right to strike is also guaranteed.
-Over the years, however, the strength of organized labor has declined, so that less than 7 percent of the private-sector workforce is currently represented by unions.
-While public-sector unions have higher rates of membership, they have come under pressure from officials concerned about the cost of compensation and pensions to states and municipalities.
+Over the years, however, the strength of organized labor has declined, and less than 7 percent of the private-sector workforce is currently represented by unions.
+While public-sector unions have higher rates of membership, with nearly 36 percent in 2014, they have come under pressure from officials concerned about the cost of compensation and pensions to states and municipalities.
+The overall unionization rate in the United States is about 11 percent.
 The country’s labor code and decisions by the National Labor Relations Board (NLRB) during Republican presidencies have been regarded as impediments to organizing efforts.
 Union organizing is also hampered by strong resistance from private employers.
 In 2012, Michigan became the 24th state to adopt “right to work” legislation, which makes union organizing more difficult.
-Organized labor’s political clout at the national level has diminished along with its membership, but unions provided significant support to Obama and other Democratic candidates during the 2012 election campaign.
+Organized labor’s political clout at the national level has diminished along with its membership, but unions continue to provide significant support to Democratic candidates during election campaigns.

 F. Rule of Law: 14 / 16

 Judicial independence is respected.
-Although the courts have occasionally been accused of intervening in areas that are best left to the political branches, most observers regard the judiciary as a linchpin of the American democratic system.
+Although the courts have occasionally been accused of intervening in areas that are best left to the political branches, most observers regard the judiciary as one of the country’s strongest democratic institutions.
 In recent years, much attention has been paid to the ideological composition of the Supreme Court, which has issued a number of major decisions by a one-vote margin and is currently seen as having a conservative majority.
-In 2013, however, a pair of Supreme Court rulings removed important obstacles to same-sex marriage.
 Concern has also been raised about a trend toward the politicization of judicial elections in some states.

 While the United States has a strong rule-of-law tradition, the criminal justice system’s treatment of minority groups has long been a problem.
 Black and Latino inmates account for a disproportionately large percentage of the prison population.
 Civil liberties organizations and other groups have also advanced a broader critique of the justice system, arguing that there are too many Americans in prison, that prison sentences are often excessive, that too many prisoners are relegated to solitary confinement or other maximum-security arrangements, and that too many people are incarcerated for minor drug offenses.
 Although the incarceration rate has declined somewhat in recent years, the United States still has the highest proportion of citizens in prisons or jails in the world.
 Additional calls for prison reform have focused on the incidence of violence and rape behind bars.

 The United States is one of the world’s most racially and ethnically diverse societies.
 In recent years, residents and citizens of Latin American ancestry have replaced black Americans as the largest minority group, and the majority held by the non-Latino white population has declined.
 An array of policies and programs are designed to protect the rights of minorities, including laws to prevent workplace discrimination, affirmative-action plans for university admissions, quotas to guarantee representation in the internal affairs of some political parties, and policies to ensure that minorities are not treated unfairly in the distribution of government assistance.
 The black population, however, continues to lag in overall economic standing, educational attainment, and other social indicators.
 Affirmative action in employment and university admissions remains a contentious issue.
-The Supreme Court has given approval to the use of race or ethnicity as a factor in university admissions under certain narrow conditions.
-However, affirmative action has been banned, in whole or in part, through referendums in five states.
+The Supreme Court has given approval to the use of race or ethnicity as a factor in university admissions under certain narrow conditions, but several states have banned it outright through referendums.

 G. Personal Autonomy and Individual Rights: 15 / 16